mandliya/urlshort/README.md

-##Gopercises Exercise 2
+## Gopercises Exercise 2

 ### URL shortner

 A simple http.Handler written in go that forwards paths to other URLs (similar to Bitly).
+More details to be added.